-Born in Arizona Territory to Italian immigrant parents, De Grazia had a humble childhood as a copper miner’s son influenced his famous persona later.
-De Grazia often held forth at his gallery in Tucson’s Catalina foothills dressed in a pseudo prospector’s getup of scraggly beard, jeans, flannel shirt, boots, and beat-up cowboy hat.
+Born in Arizona Territory to Italian immigrant parents, De Grazia had a humble childhood as a copper miner’s son, which later influenced his famous persona.
+De Grazia often held forth at his gallery in Tucson’s Catalina foothills dressed in a pseudo-prospector’s getup of scraggly beard, jeans, flannel shirt, boots, and beat-up cowboy hat.
 Outrageous stories of womanizing, scores of children, and drinking binges created an eclectic image that fueled stories of mythic proportions, along with global sales of his colorful paintings inspired by the Southwest and Mexico.
 He made millions through his paintings and the licensing of his art for greeting cards and trinkets.
 Critics called his work kitsch or commercial, yet thousands of admirers continue to love it.

 Calling De Grazia a complicated man doesn’t begin to explain him.
 He once described himself as “not saint nor devil, but both.”
 In this first comprehensive biography of De Grazia, authors James W. Johnson with Marilyn D. Johnson tell the story of a life remarkably lived.

 “A well-sourced and meticulously documented study of an iconoclast around whom rumors swirled (some of which he started himself.”—Southwest Books of the Year

 “Diligently researched, this book is a wonderful compendium of De Grazia’s life from birth to grave, with a wealth of fantastic stories depicting the evolution of the artist from a struggling University of Arizona student to a multimillionaire.”—Zócalo Magazine

 “Entertaining and delightful to read.”—Joseph Wilder, director of the Southwest Center at the University of Arizona and editor of Journal of the Southwest